Charles Inojie: Early life and education

 Charles is from a royal family.
 He grew up with his grandmother, and hardly recollects his mother because at a young age he was sent to another geographical location for the purpose of keeping his aging grandmother company.
-He aspired to someday be a lawyer but had a change of mind when he attended Bode Osoyin's writer's resort, where he decided to acquire a certificate course in dramatic arts.
-In 1993, he achieved this goal and would later graduate from the University of Port Harcourt in 1999.
+He aspired to someday be a lawyer but had a change of mind when he attended Bode Osoyin's Writers resort, where he decided to acquire a certificate course in dramatic arts.
+In 1993, he achieved this goal and would later graduate from the University of Port Harcourt in 1999.Charles Inojie, the renowned Nigerian actor, comedian, movie director, and producer, hails from a distinguished royal family.
+His formative years were spent under the care of his grandmother, creating a bond that shaped his early experiences.
+Separated from his mother at a young age, Charles found solace in companionship with his aging grandmother, a decision that would significantly impact his upbringing.
+Despite harboring aspirations of becoming a lawyer, Charles’ path took a different turn after attending Bode Osoyin’s writer’s resort.
+It was during this transformative experience that he decided to pursue a certificate course in dramatic arts.
+In 1993, he successfully achieved this goal, laying the foundation for his future in the world of entertainment.
+Subsequently, Charles graduated from the University of Port Harcourt in 1999, solidifying his commitment to the craft of acting.

 Career

 After making the decision to venture into acting, he then joined different dramatic and theatre clubs in his local town and started performing stage drama.
-He later decided to acquire more knowledge in the field of acting and then enrolls for a one-year acting program in Bode Osoyin's Writers Resort, where he obtained a certificate course in Dramatic Arts after completing the program in 1993.
+He later decided to acquire more knowledge in the field of acting and then enrolled for a one-year acting program in Bode Osoyin's Writers Resort, where he obtained a certificate course in Dramatic Arts after completing the program in 1993.

 After graduating from the University of Port Harcourt in 1999, he relocated to Lagos State.
 He became the assistant director at Lancelot Oduwa Imasuen's production company.

 In 2016, members from the Screen Writers Guild of Nigeria (SWGN) unanimously appointed Inojie as president of their labor union.